omnivector-solutions/osd-documentation/operations/munge.rst

 ======================

 The etcd server is running on the ``slurmctld`` node and listening on the port ``2379``.
 The Munge key is stored at ``munge/key`` entry.
-Please find below examples on how to query the secret key.
+The examples below demonstrate how to query the secret key.

 Using Bash
 ----------

 It is possible to get the Munge key using Bash, with ``curl`` and ``jq``.
-Firs, you need to get an access token for your username and then query the key:
+First, you need to get an access token for your username and then query the
+key:

 .. code-block:: bash